“Semantics is the brain of AI.” See what it means for you

 Based on direct implementation experience across all three approaches, here is how I frame the decision for clients.

 Choose Cube if you need embedded analytics, you are building a data product for external customers, query volume or latency is a concern, you run dbt Core and want to avoid dbt Cloud costs, or you need the broadest possible API surface for diverse consumers including AI agents and custom applications.
+The self-hosted path is genuine and the performance characteristics at scale are better than anything the dbt Semantic Layer offers today.

 The mistake I see most often is choosing based on feature lists rather than consumption patterns.
 A team that builds a Cube deployment for internal dashboards with 20 users is paying operational overhead they do not need.
 A team that chooses the dbt Semantic Layer for a customer-facing analytics product will hit the caching and multi-tenancy wall within months.
+Both mistakes are common.
+Neither is subtle in hindsight.

 Start at the bottom.
 Ask who and what is consuming your metrics.
 Then pick the architecture that serves those consumers without adding complexity you will not use.